François Delsarte: Influence and impact

-Delsarte's ideas were influential to the physical culture movement in the late 19th century.
-Delsarte intended his work for the performing arts, including the theatre, and one of his many students (who also included orators and teachers) was Sarah Bernhardt.
+Delsarte is believed to have played an important role in the musical evolution of nineteenth-century France, and his ideas were influential to the physical culture movement in the late 19th century in America.
+Delsarte intended his work for the performing arts, including the theatre, and his many students (who also included orators and teachers) are known or believed to have included Sarah Bernhardt, Victor Cousin, Théophile Gautier, Angélique Arnaud, Delphine de Girardin, Henri Lasserre, Alphonse de Lamartine, Alexandre Dumas, Émilie Madeleine Brohan, Benoît-Constant Coquelin, Madame Pasca, Père Hyacinthe, Henri-Dominique Lacordaire, Jacques-Marie-Louis Monsabré, Thomas-Étienne Hamel, Edgar Degas, Claude Ferdinand Gaillard, Victor Orsel, Ary Scheffer, Camille Saint-Saëns, Charles Gounod, and Richard Wagner.

 Delsarte never wrote a text explaining his method, and neither did his only protégé, the American actor Steele MacKaye, who brought his teacher's theories to America in lecture demonstrations he delivered in New York and Boston in 1871.
 However, MacKaye's student Genevieve Stebbins continued in their footsteps by developing a system of 'harmonic gymnastics', and in 1886 she published a book building on the foundation of Delsarte's theories titled The Delsarte System of Expression, which became a major success with six editions (as well as numerous copycat publications).
 Stebbins also lectured extensively on Delsarte's theories, and displayed them (in conjunction with harmonic gymnastics) by statue-posing and performing so-called 'pantomimes' illustrating a poem, story or concept, thereby bringing Delsarte's work closer to dance.
 According to a contemporary description, Stebbins's statue poses, spiralling from head to toe, would "flow gracefully onward from the simple to complex... commencing with a simple attitude, and continuing with a slow, rhythmic motion of every portion of the body."
 Although she did not describe herself as a dancer, from 1890 at the latest she started to perform actual dances as well as poses.